The Pike School Handbook

 Annually in September, Pike hosts a secondary school fair, where admissions representatives from day and boarding schools are available to discuss their programs.
 This event is open to the public.
 In October, a panel of local secondary school admission officers meets with Eighth and Ninth Grade Pike families to share perspectives upon types of schools, choosing a matching school, and the admission process.

-There is no need for students to bring personal laptops to school, as Pike provides adequate computing facilities for its students with labs, workstations, and wireless laptops.
+There is no need for students in Grades PreK-5 to bring personal devices to school, as Pike provides adequate computing facilities for its students with labs, workstations, and wireless laptops.
 On a case-by-case basis, the school may recommend that a student be allowed to use personal electronic aids for his/her support in the classroom.
 The school will not be held liable for any loss/damage to these personal laptops/electronic devices.
 Please read more on the technology section of this Web site.

 All school computers provide access to local, national, and international sources of information via the Internet.
 Users are expected to act in a responsible, ethical and legal manner in alignment with Pike’s mission and values.
 All Upper School students, along with their parents are asked to read, discuss and sign the School’s “Acceptable Use Policy (AUP)” to indicate their full cooperation.